mahesh-kommuri/agentic-k8s-security/README.md

 The vector database acts as the long-term memory layer for the agentic system.

+## Production-Ready Controls

+The system supports environment-aware execution policies.

+In production environments:
+- Remediation requires explicit human approval
+- A ServiceNow change request is created and tracked
+- Execution proceeds only after change approval
+- Automated application tests validate remediation success
+- Full audit trails are recorded in a vector database

+This ensures safe, compliant, and enterprise-ready automation.

 ## Key Principles
 - Human-in-the-loop by default